Built-by-SLIME/.github/profile/README.md

 ## 🧪 What We're Cooking

-- ✅ **Hedera-native applications** that push the boundaries of what's possible
+- ✅ **Hedera-native applications** - that push the boundaries of what's possible
-- ✅ **Community-driven tools** that make development on Hedera more accessible
+- ✅ **Community-driven tools** - that make development on Hedera more accessible
-- ✅ **Innovative solutions** that solve real problems in the decentralized space
+- ✅ **Innovative solutions** - that solve real problems in the decentralized space
-- ✅ **Retail-driven tool** to usher more people into Hedera
+- ✅ **Retail-driven tools** - to usher more people into Hedera

 ## 🎮 Our Philosophy